vulcanize/vulcanizedb/documentation/seed-node.md

 `make install`

-If we want to use Postgres as our backing datastore, the setup is currently considerably more complicated because the Postgres support exists on a fork.
+If we want to use Postgres as our backing datastore, we need to use the vulcanize fork of go-ipfs.
+This fork supports the Postgres datastore plugin and has been adjusted to use `dep` instead of Go modules since Go modules cannot work with un-versioned forks and we need to use an un-versioned fork of go-ipfs-config.

-Begin by downloading and installing the normal IPFS as shown above.
-Once that is done we need to initialize and then startup an IPFS daemon, due to the employment of `gx` we need to first have a daemon running in order to publish the hashes that are needed to update it to work with Postgres.

-`ipfs init`

-`ipfs daemon`

-Now we can go about updating our ipfs dependencies.
-Start by switching to the Postgres supporting fork:
+Start by adding the fork and switching over to it:

 `git remote add vulcanize https://github.com/vulcanize/go-ipfs.git`

 `git fetch vulcanize`

-`git checkout -b postgres vulcanize/postgres`
+`git checkout -b postgres_update vulcanize/postgres_update`

-Switch it's gx dep to use the fork of go-ipfs-config which supports Postgres.
-This go-ipfs-config fork is approved but awaiting merger.
-It will be gx-ed when it is merged but not before, so for now we need to do it ourselves locally:

-`go get github.com/ipfs/go-ipfs-config`

-`cd $GOPATH/src/github.com/ipfs/go-ipfs-config`

-`git remote add vulcanize https://github.com/vulcanize/go-ipfs-config.git`

-`git fetch vulcanize`

-`gx release patch`

-This outputs a hash, let's call it "go-ipfs-config-hash", this hash now needs to be gx imported into go-ipfs:

-`cd $GOPATH/src/github.com/ipfs/go-ipfs`

-`gx update go-ipfs-config-hash`

-This should update the go-ipfs-config dependency, it should also notify that the iptb-plugins has a different, conflicting, go-ipfs-config dependency- so we need to patch a fix for that too:
+Now install this fork of ipfs, first be sure to remove any previous installation.
+It is important to use the below command instead of using `make install`, as `make install` will default to using Go modules and this will wreck our dependencies since Go modules cannot work with un-versioned forks.

-`go get github.com/ipfs/iptb-plugins`
+`go install ./cmd/ipfs`

-`cd $GOPATH/src/github.com/ipfs/iptb-plugins`

-`gx update go-ipfs-config-hash`

-`gx release patch`

-This outputs a hash, let's call it "iptb-plugins-hash", this hash now needs to be gx imported into go-ipfs too:

-`cd $GOPATH/src/github.com/ipfs/go-ipfs`

-`gx update iptb-plugins-hash`
+Check that is installed properly by running

+`ipfs`

+You should see the CLI info/help output.

-And now we should have resolved all of the `gx` dependency issues.
+And now we initialize with the `postgresds` profile.
-We can close the ipfs daemon at this point.

-Before installing this updated version of ipfs, we first need to edit the `GOPATH/src/github.com/ipfs/go-ipfs/plugin/loader/preload_list` so that the postgresds plugin is not commented out on the bottom line.

-After that we need to delete the old, non-postgres, profile we initialized for the ipfs daemon.
+If ipfs was previously initialized we will need to remove the old profile first.

-`rm ~/.ipfs/config`

-And get rid of the old executable

-`rm $GOPATH/bin/ipfs`

-And now we should be ready to install PG-IPFS.

-`make install`

-And this time we initialize with the `postgresds` profile.
 We also need to provide env variables for the postgres connection:

 We can either set these manually, e.g.